emmeowzing/general-orb/README.md

+> **Notice:** this orb is no longer under active development.
+It has been archived in favor of [premiscale/general](https://github.com/premiscale/general-orb).

 # `general` orb for CircleCI

 This orb is a collection of useful commands and jobs I like to reuse in many of my repositories to simplify their configs and reduce code duplication.